loicsander/Robofont-scripts/MutatorScale/Readme.md

 ## Going Deeper

 Here I’ll focus on what’s happening inside a MutatorScaleEngine.
-As the name indicates, I got the idea from using MutatorMath and MutatorScale depends totally on MutatorMath’s mojo.
+As the name indicates, I got the idea from playing around with MutatorMath, and MutatorScale depends totally on MutatorMath’s mojo.

 To understand how glyphs are scaled down and corrected, you should first grasp how MutatorMath functions even if it’s just a general understanding.